bookercodes/booker.codes/works/scrimba-blog.md

 One advantage we leaned on to beat the competition is the Scrimba Podcast, which I host.
 After transcribing more than 100 episodes, we could always find an authoritative SME to cite in a pinch.

 Another is the YouTube channel.
-Embedding videos reduces dwell time.
+Embedding videos increases dwell time.

 ### On-page technical SEO optimizations